sensible-hq/sensible-docs/readme-sync/v0/api/100 - api-tutorial/210 - api-tutorial-async-2.md

        "status": "WAITING",
    ```

 2. Copy the document extraction `id` from that response.
-You'll use it to download the PDF extraction.

 3. Copy the following code sample and replace YOUR_EXTRACTION_ID and YOUR_API_KEY: